Hard iced tea

-Hard iced tea is an alcoholic beverage made by blending brewed tea (typically black tea) with alcohol, sweeteners, and often fruit flavorings.
-Unlike spiked seltzers or malt beverages, hard iced tea maintains the brewed tea's tannins and flavor profile while delivering mild-to-moderate alcohol by volume (ABV), typically ranging from 4% to 8%.
+Hard iced tea is a caffeinated alcoholic beverage made by blending brewed tea (typically black tea) with alcohol, sweeteners, and often fruit flavorings.
+Unlike spiked seltzers or malt beverages, hard iced tea retains the brewed tea's tannins and flavor profile while delivering mild-to-moderate alcohol by volume (ABV), typically ranging from 4% to 8%.

 History

 Hard iced tea originated in the United States in the early 2000s as part of a broader movement toward flavored malt beverages (FMBs).
 The genre's commercial breakthrough came with the 2001 national launch of Twisted Tea by the Boston Beer Company, which marketed the product as a hard alternative to soda-based coolers, inspired by Southern sweet tea culture and summer refreshment preferences.

 A viral advertising campaign in 2006, titled "Tea Partay," also helped increase national awareness of the category.

 Ingredients and preparation

 Most hard iced teas are brewed using black tea concentrate, sweeteners (such as cane sugar or corn syrup), natural flavorings (e.g., lemon or peach), and alcohol derived from either malt, vodka, or fermented sugar.
 The beverage is typically carbonated and served chilled.